openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A compile-time error occurs if the left-hand-side expression is not a reference type.

-The type of a nullish-coalescing expression is the *least upper bound* (see :ref:`Least Upper Bound`) of the non-nullish variant of the types of the left-hand-side and right-hand-side expressions.
+The type of a nullish-coalescing expression is *union type* (see :ref:`Union Types`) of the non-nullish variant of the types used in the left-hand-side and right-hand-side expressions.

 The semantics of a nullish-coalescing expression is represented in the